Looking for the γ-Ray Cascades of the KM3-230213A Neutrino Source

 Michela Negro, Milena Crnogorčević, Eric Burns, Eric Charles, Lea Marcotulli, Regina Caputo

 With the recent coincident detections of electromagnetic radiation and gravitational waves (GW 170817) or neutrinos (TXS 0506+056), the new era of multimessenger astrophysics has begun.
 Particularly interesting are the searches for spatial coincidence between the high-energy astrophysical neutrinos detected by the IceCube (IC) Observatory and gamma-ray photons detected by Fermi.
-So far, only sources resolved with the Fermi’s Large Area Telescope (LAT) have been considered in correlation with IC neutrinos; in turn neglecting any emission from sources too faint to be resolved by the current gamma-ray instruments.
+So far, only sources resolved with the Fermi's Large Area Telescope (LAT) have been considered in correlation with IC neutrinos; in turn neglecting any emission from sources too faint to be resolved by the current gamma-ray instruments.
 Here, we present the first consideration of such unresolved emission, both using simulations and real observations.
-Although we report no significant correlation in the current all-sky neutrino and gamma-ray observed maps, we compute upper limits on the fraction of the observed neutrinos that must be astrophysical for a significant coincident detection.
-Furthermore, our analysis provides an excellent scientific motivation for the next generation of neutrino and gamma-ray instruments to shed light on physical processes responsible for production of these events.
+Although we report no significant correlation in the current all-sky neutrino and gamma-ray observed maps, we provide the first upper limits on the neutrino flux produced by the unresolved blazar population.
+We also discuss the implications of our results for the current theoretical models of neutrino production in blazars.